 - Access high-quality mental health care and support to assist with the challenges they face in their lives.

-- Genuinely participate and contribute to the community and feel that they are accepted, valued and belong.
+- Genuinely participate and contribute to the community and feel they are accepted, valued and belong.

-Quest believes that every person should be able to pursue these rights regardless of their background, identity, or circumstance.
-Quest for Life is committed to actively seeking information from our community about their customs, culture, and beliefs where it may affect their engagement with our services.
-We observe and respect culturally appropriate diet preferences, religious rituals and the need for team members to be of the same gender as the client should that be required.
+Quest believes that every person should be able to pursue these rights regardless of their background, identity or circumstances.
+Quest is committed to actively seeking information from our community about their customs, culture and beliefs where it may affect their engagement with our services.
+We observe and respect culturally appropriate diet preferences and religious rituals.

-Quest for Life will attempt to meet specific requests from our community, where possible, to demonstrate respect for the client and value their differences.
+Where possible, Quest will attempt to meet specific requests from our community to demonstrate respect for the client and value their differences.

-Quest for Life does not tolerate harassment or discrimination in any form and our values, mission and policies are organised to prevent and address incidents of harassment and discrimination.
+Quest does not tolerate harassment or discriminate in any form and our values, mission and policies are organised to prevent and address incidents of harassment and discrimination.